WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

 - Void Potential Chests
 - - Can contain any item

 ## Looping
+Generally I wish to make Looping a bit more chaotic because it's rather boring.

+Stages start with more monsters on loops.

-Teleporters spawn 33% more bosses per loop.\
+Teleporters spawn more bosses per loop.\
-Teleporter Bosses have 20% more health per stage completed after looping.
+Teleporter Boss HP scales with Loop and Stage clear count, so that it remains something exciting.

-Every stage completed raises the enemy level cap by 20.
-(Final Bosses unaffected)
+Every loop-stage completed raises the enemy level by 10, beyond the cap.

-Every stage 5 will spawn a Void Portal & Celestial Portal
+Every Stage 5 will spawn a Void Locust Portal.\
+Stage 10 will spawn a Celestial Portal.

 Tier 2 elites are cheaper.
 (30x instead of 36x)

-Scavengers can be encountered as bosses & come with a yellow item.\
+Scavengers can be encountered as bosses and will have a random Boss item.\
 Elite Scavengers will be given more items.

+After Mithrix you can continue looping via a Portal at spawn.\
+After Twisted Scavengers you also get a portal.

 \
 For people who don't like looping :